RemainNA/cargo-manifest/README.md

 # EDMC Cargo Manifest

 A small plugin for [EDMC](https://github.com/EDCD/EDMarketConnector) that displays current cargo carried by type and quantity along with total cargo capacity.
+Only compatible with Python 3.

 ## Installation